 Those are some possible reasons why your shoulder pain is worse at night.
 The question is, what can you do to relieve shoulder pain when you’re trying to sleep?
 Fortunately, you have some options.

 How to Relieve Shoulder Pain at Night

-Since sleeping position is probably the biggest culprit in nighttime shoulder pain, the first step is to try a new position.
-If you’re a side sleeper, try rolling toward your back or sleep on your other side.
+Since the sleeping position is probably the biggest culprit in nighttime shoulder pain, the first step is to try a new position.
+If you’re a side sleeper, try rolling toward your back or sleeping on your other side.
 You can also use pillows to support your arms and neck.
 Sometimes, hugging a pillow helps your shoulder joint stay more stable and centered.
 If you sleep on your back, pillows under your neck and lower back can help relieve muscle strain.